openstack/ptgbot/README.rst

   Removes active entries for specified track(s)

 ~newday
-  Removes now/next/location entries, to be run at the start of a new day
+  Removes existing now/next/location/presence entries.
+This command is meant to be run at the start of a new day

 ~motd LEVEL MESSAGE
   Adds a message of the day on top of the rendered page.
 Level must be one of